In this section

 Before lodging a dispute, you should try and resolve your dispute with your financial services provider.
 Get legal advice.

-Before FOS begins its investigation, it will register your dispute with them and check whether you have already complained to your financial service provider (FSP):
+Before the AFCA begins its investigation, it will register your dispute with them and check whether you have already complained to your financial service provider (FSP):

-Throughout the registration and referral stage of a dispute FOS will continue to track the progress of your dispute while your FSP is working with you to resolve your dispute.
+Throughout the registration and referral stage of a dispute the AFCA will continue to track the progress of your dispute while your FSP is working with you to resolve your dispute.

-In most cases you will deal directly with a single FOS staff member, who will update you regularly about the progress of your dispute (Case Management), unless a decision is needed by an Ombudsman, Adjudicator or Panel.
+In most cases you will deal directly with a single AFCA staff member, who will update you regularly about the progress of your dispute, unless a decision is needed by an ombudsman, adjudicator or panel.

-If the dispute isn’t resolved, the FOS will investigate further and advise you and the bank or financial institution about how the dispute should be resolved.
+If the dispute isn’t resolved, the AFCA will investigate further and advise you and the bank or financial institution about how the dispute should be resolved.
 This is called a 'recommendation'.

-If you don’t agree with the recommendation, you’re not bound by the recommendation, and you can ask the FOS to make a determination in your dispute.
-If either party doesn’t agree with the recommendation then the Ombudsman will make a determination.
+If you don’t agree with the recommendation, you’re not bound by the recommendation, and you can ask the AFCA to make a determination (decision) in your dispute.
+If either party doesn’t agree with the recommendation, then the ombudsman will make a determination.
 If you accept the determination, the bank or financial institution is also bound to accept the determination.
 If you don’t accept the determination, you retain your rights to bring court action against the bank or financial institution.

-The FOS can also resolve matters by a conciliation conference.
+The AFCA can also resolve matters by a conciliation conference.
 Your case manager can refer your matter to the ombudsman who will decide if your matter is suitable for this process.

 If you have a dispute with your bank or financial institution, you should get legal advice.